Stateware/Dav3i/doc/BackEndArchitecture.md

 #Back End Architecture Document

+###Table of Contents
+* Introduction to the Back End
+* Definitions
+* Requirements
+* PHP Files
+* Syntax for API Calls
+* Error Handling
+* Security
+* Database Setup
+* Format of Data Sent to Front End
+* Design Decisions

-####Introduction to the back end
+###Introduction to the Back End

-The back end is a web server which will host the website and data for the front end.
-The server will send the HTML5 when the domain is visited, and will send the data when the front end requests it.
-The server will use the LAMP stack(see design decisions section).
+The back end is a web server which will host the website for the Spring 2015 iteration of the Stateware Project and the database which contains all of the data that the website will be displaying.
+The server will send the HTML5 page when the domain is visited, and will send the data to be displayed when the front end requests it.
+The server will use the LAMP stack to accomplish all of this(see design decisions section).

-####Requirements
+###Definitions
+1. **descriptor table** JSON object sent to the front end containing the list of countries in the database with their CC2 and CC3 country codes and assigned countryIDs
+2. **countryID** integer assigned in the descriptor table to identify a country for fast communication between the front and back end
+3. **statID** integer assigned in the descriptor table to identify a stat for fast communication between the front and back end
+4. **heatmap** the map displayed on the website will color code the countries according to the magnitude of one stat in one year
+5. **sanitary data** data that is in the correct format to be processed
+6. **valid data** data that is "correct", i.e. within the bounds with which processing will produce meaningful output

+###Requirements
 The server must
 * Display the website when the domain is visited
 * Upon connection, deliver a descriptor table of the contents of the database, along with the year range within the database, and the data for the default year of the default stat for the heatmap
-* Upon receipt of a CountryID or comma delimited list of CountryID's, deliver all data for that country or countries
+* Upon receipt of a countryID or comma delimited list of countryIDs, deliver all data for that country or countries
-* Upon receipt of a StatID with year, deliver all data for that stat in that year(if no year is provided, the current year is given)
+* Upon receipt of a statID with year, deliver all data for that stat in that year(if no year is provided, the current year is given)
 * Be able to receive updated database tables via a secure login

-####PHP Files
+###PHP Files

 **descriptor.php:** API call to get descriptor table, year range, and list of stats, encodes data in arrays given by Descriptor library function into JSON, takes no arguments

-**by_country.php:** API call to get all data for a country or several countries, takes country identifiers or comma delimited list of country identifiers
+**by_country.php:** API call to get all data for a country or several countries, takes a countryID or comma delimited list of countryIDs

-**by_stat.php:** API call to get data for all countries for a stat and a year, takes a statistic identifier and a year as arguments, if no year argument is given it defaults to the current year
+**by_stat.php:** API call to get data for all countries for a stat and a year, takes a statID and a year as arguments, if no year argument is given it defaults to the current year

 **connect.php** establishes a connection to the MySQL database, takes no arguments

 **toolbox.php** library of functions and global variables that are useful in multiple places within the back end, when the global variable TESTING is set to TRUE ThrowFatalError doesn't kill the page and API calls can be made from foreign hosts

-**test_lib.php** library of unit tests for the functions within the back end
+**test_lib.php** library of unit tests for the helper functions within the back end

 **api_library.php** library of functions that do the calculations for all of the API calls, includes:
-* **ByStat** takes a statistic identifier and a year as arguments and returns the data of the input stat for all countries in the input year, if no input year is given it defaults to the current year
+* **ByStat** takes a statIDr and a year as arguments and returns the data of the input stat for all countries in the input year, if no input year is given it defaults to the current year
-* **ByCountry** takes a country identifier or comma delimited list of country identifiers and returns all data for the input countries
+* **ByCountry** takes a countryID or comma delimited list of countryIDs and returns all data for the input countries
 * **Descriptor** takes no arguments and returns the year range, list of stats, list of cc2, cc3, and country names in the database currently

-####Syntax for API Calls
+###Syntax for API Calls
 **descriptor.php**  url/API/descriptor.php

 **by_stat.php**  url/API/by_stat.php?statID=x&year=y